Carbapenem-Resistant Acinetobacter baumannii

 Acinetobacter baumannii is a type of bacteria commonly found in the environment, including in soil and water.
 While generally harmless in the environment, Acinetobacter baumannii is a key cause of healthcare-associated infections, particularly in individuals who are immune-compromised.
 This is in part because many Acinetobacter baumannii bacteria are resistant to a group of antibiotics called carbapenems.
 Carbapenems are considered the last line of defense to treat multidrug-resistant bacterial infections, so infections caused by carbapenem-resistant Acinetobacter baumanii (CRAB) bacteria can be very difficult to treat.
 CRAB can cause pneumonia, as well as wound, bloodstream, and urinary tract infections.

-Some types of CRAB (carbapenemase-producing CRAB) can pass on their resistance to carbapenem antibiotics to other bacteria and can lead to widespread antibiotic resistance.
+Carbapenemase-producing CRAB (CP-CRAB) can pass on resistance to carbapenem antibiotics to other bacteria and can lead to widespread antibiotic resistance.

 It can be difficult to eliminate CRAB once it is found in a health care facility, since the organism can live on skin and may survive in the environment for months.